7 Beams

 Or \[ \Delta V=w\Delta x \]

-Dividing both sides by Δx and then letting Δx approach zero gives us:
+Dividing both sides by Δx and then letting Δx approach zero produces

-We could then rearrange this by multiplying both sides of the equation by dx.
+We then rearrange this by multiplying both sides of the equation by dx.

-This equation is valid for distributed loads and not when there is a discontinuity in the shear diagram that is caused by concentrated loads.
-This relationship should only be used between concentrated loads.
+This equation is valid for distributed loads, but not when there is a discontinuity in the shear diagram that is caused by concentrated loads.
+This relationship should be used only between concentrated loads.

-Let’s go back to the FBD of the small section of the beam subjected to a distributed load.
+Let’s return to the FBD of the small section of the beam subjected to a distributed load.
 This segment is shown in Figure 7.4.
-We can apply another static equilibrium equation, summing moments about point C:
+We can apply another static equilibrium equation, summing moments about point C.

 \[ \begin{aligned} \sum M_c=0 & =-M-V(\Delta x)+\Delta F\left(\frac{1}{2} \Delta x\right)+(M+\Delta M) \\ \Delta M & =M+V \Delta x-(w \Delta x)\left(\frac{1}{2} \Delta x\right)-M \\ \Delta M & =V \Delta x-\frac{1}{2} w \Delta x^2 \end{aligned} \]

-Dividing both sides by Δx and then letting Δx approach zero gives us:
+Dividing both sides by Δx and then letting Δx approach zero yields

 \[ \boxed{\underbrace{\frac{\Delta M}{\Delta x}}_{\text { Slope of moment diagram}}=\underbrace{V}_{\text {shear }}} \tag{7.3}\]